14 Generalized Additive Models

 Notice both of these plots are centered around \(Y = 0\), due to the identifiability constraint imposed during fitting.

-To allow a bivariate term including both age and year, we can use either te() or ti() in the model formula. te() represents a tensor product smooth, so we could fit a model with:
+To fit a bivariate term including both age and year, we can use either te() or ti() in the model formula. te() represents a tensor product smooth, so we could fit a model with:

 te_fit <- gam(wage ~ te(age, year) + education,